ShiroHusin/Entropy_Simulation/README.md

  - What sort of shape you want as a start (Rectangle, circle or ellipse)
  - How many frames should the animation run for (Recommended: 300 to 600)

-Then the animation will run accordingly.
-As a small catch, make sure that your numpy is installed as 1.23.1 otherwise numba wouldn't work at all and your simulation will be incredibly slow.

-## Dependencies
-- numpy=1.23.1
-- matplotlib=3.6.3
-- pandas=1.53
-- numba=0.56.4

 The bug responsible for biased movement in version 1 has been resolved.

 ## Version 2